keineahnung2345/Dockerfiles/Nvidia TF1.9+jupyter notebook/README.md

 --restart always nvcr.io/nvidia/tensorflow:18.08-py3-jupyter
 ```

+Note: When some packages cannot be installed, add --no-cache after docker build so that "apt-get update" will be executed

 And then open your browser and navigate to <http://your_host_ip:8888>, after keying in the password you have set, you can start to use jupyter notebook.

 ## To enter the docker you have built